GraceAbalisa/Cookie-clicker/README.md

     - Create the Repository
     - Send an invitation to each team member
     - Merge the "Dev" branch into the "Master" branch.

- Nathalie is the one who is going to work on the HTML/CSS :
+Nathalie is the one that is going to work mainly on the HTML and CSS.
-   -
+     - Write the base structure for the project

+Maximilien is working mainly on the javascript
+     - Prepare variables to allow control to button and label
+     - Ensure that the cookie-clicker respond to the click and the multiple options as increase the score, make and price a multiplier, auto-clicker, bonus , ...

+   # Creation process

+   We started this project by making a visual representation on a sheet of paper